UTZbox/LetsGO/README.md

 DIY, Advanced Remote CUE Controller for QLAB®, GO-Button® and Ableton© Live®

 // Introduction:
-This Project let you easy build USB Cue Controller, with integrated Audio and MIDI-Interface for using with QLAB©, GO-Button© and Ableton© Live©.
+This Project let you easy build USB Cue Controller, with integrated Audio and MIDI-Interface for using with QLAB®, GO-Button® and Ableton© Live®.
 No driver are needed to work.
 Just Plug n Play.
 The Functionality goes up to USB and MIDI Cue Control, Wireless-Remote, USB-Audio and MIDI-Interface!

 It is a professional developed and testet device, which is used all day in different Theaters and Artist.